svjack/ComfyUI-LatentSyncWrapper/README.md

 ## Installation

-**Note**: Before proceeding, ensure you have access to the private ByteDance/LatentSync-1.6 HuggingFace repository for model downloads.
+**Note**: A complete pre-configured checkpoints package is available via Google Drive (recommended), or you can download models individually from HuggingFace repositories.

 Only proceed with installation after confirming all prerequisites are installed and working.